jonsequitur/Its.Configuration/README.md

 1. Programmatic
 2. Environment variable
-3. .cscfg
+3. `.cscfg`
-4. web.config / app.config
+4. `web.config` / `app.config`

-In practice, for an Azure-deployed web application, this means we set the precedence for local development in web.config, for deployment as an Azure cloud service in the .cscfg, and for deployment to Azure Web Sites using an environment variable set via the Azure Management Portal.
+In practice, for an Azure-deployed web application, this means we set the precedence for local development in web.config, for deployment as an Azure cloud service in the ```.cscfg```, and for deployment to Azure Web Sites using an environment variable set via the Azure Management Portal.

 By changing the precedence setting, you can switch to an entirely different configuration with a single change.
 Want to debug your production topology locally?
 Switch the precedence to "production" on your local machine.